Understanding Global Hunger and Food Insecurity

 Household participants to date

-Heifer’s Signature Program in Haiti, Haiti Resilience, seeks to address low productivity, the lack of knowledge of agricultural techniques and severely limited access to inputs.
-This work supplies farmers with tools and seeds, provides training to increase their productivity and income and supports access to markets where farmers can trade and earn an income.
+Heifer’s signature program in Haiti, Haiti Resilience, seeks to address low agricultural productivity, limited knowledge of agricultural techniques and severely restricted access to inputs while promoting sustainable land management.
+The program supplies farmers with tools and seeds, provides training to increase productivity and income and supports access to markets where farmers can sell their products and earn a living.

 Project timeline: 2024–2032